 What about you?
 Do you make money blogging right now?
 Would you like to in the future?

-I came across some fascinating statistics that clearly answer the question if you can get money blogging!
+I came across some fascinating statistics that clearly answer the question of you can get money blogging!
 I thought I would share them with you, so you can see where you fit in.

 5 Types Of Bloggers

-There is no one size fits all when you describe bloggers and blogging.
-When researching, I found out there are five types of blogger.
+There is no one-size-fits-all when you describe bloggers and blogging.
+When researching, I found out there are five types of bloggers.

 1. Part-timer.
 Blogs when they have time hoping to earn supplemental income.

 2. Hobby blogger.
-Blogs for fun, or with a purpose, and is not trying to make money.
+Blogs for fun, or with a purpose, and are not trying to make money.